ander-vieira/expressServerBase/README.md

 - Serving static files unmodified (ex. static HTML files)
 - Preprocessing of static assets (SASS to CSS, minifying JS).
+- Adding custom middleware to add additional logic to some or all requests (example: a counter that counts front page hits)

 ## Not included (but possible) functions